fbpx Skip to main content

 Together, we can do anything

-Our efforts are powered by love – the love of our seva warriors.
-Some come for one soup kitchen or Sandwich Hub session, while others return week after week.
+Our efforts are powered by love – what we call Love Activism.
+Some come for one soup kitchen or Sandwich Making session, while others return regularly.
 Others volunteer their skills in different ways, such as driving, sandwich making, fundraising initiatives, photography, videography, and logistics.

-We’ve quickly become one of the most well-known volunteer organisations in Cape Town and we encourage anyone and everyone to volunteer with us at least once.
-Although volunteering is an incredibly humbling and eye-opening experience, it’s also full of love, joy and silliness.
+We’ve quickly become one of the most well-known volunteer organisations and we encourage anyone and everyone to volunteer with us at least once.
+Although volunteering is an incredibly humbling, it’s also full of love, joy and companionship.
 It fills your heart and feeds your soul.

 It started with one thought, one pot, one person and now it’s a huge movement.